Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Northgate, West Sussex

-Crawley (3 days per week onsite, 2 days from home) – 9 month duration - £65 p/h Ltd (Outside IR35)
+Crawley (hybrid working, days on site open to discussion) – 9 month duration – circa £65 p/h Ltd (Outside IR35)

 We have a great opportunity for a Configuration and Data Manager to join our Aerospace and Defence clients configuration management team, where your role will be focussed on Flight Avionics.

 As a Configuration and Data Manager within Flight Avionics, you will have the opportunity to work with a team of engineers focused on the development, delivery and support of products and programmes to a wide variety of customers in the aerospace sector; covering both the Civil and Military domains.
 The Configuration and Data Manager is responsible for the tailoring and the realisation of the Configuration Management Systems against the contractual and market requirements within their perimeter.
 They are responsible and accountable for the consistency of the configuration information.
 They interface with various internal and external stakeholders.
-They may coordinate others Configuration Management Roles or delegate some activities to the Configuration Administration Roles for the concerned perimeter
+They may coordinate other Configuration Management Roles or delegate some activities to the Configuration Administration Roles for the concerned perimeter.

-Key tasks/Responsibilities:
+Key Tasks/Responsibilities:

 Coordinate all the Configuration Management activities within your project(s) in collaboration with all the stakeholders, in particular the Project Managers (PMs), the Product or System Engineering Delivery Managers (EDMs), the Work Package Managers (WPMs) or the other CMs in the case of Delegated Lots.